Olympic weightlifting: Tape

 Olympic lifters frequently use tape to cover the areas of their bodies exposed to friction while completing Olympic lifts.
 Tape is most commonly found on the Olympic lifter's thumb.
 A taped thumb not only lessens the risk of calluses, but it also reduces the pain associated with the hook grip.

 Olympic lifters also tape their wrists, preventing exaggerated and uncomfortable joint movement during lifts.
 For particularly heavy overhead lifts, a taped wrist enables the lifter to regulate wrist extension and delimit the translation of the radius and ulna distal heads.
 However, while taped wrists can prevent wrist and forearm injuries in the short-term, excessive use can lead to weakened connective tissue in the area, increasing the risk of pain and injury.

 Shoes

 The type of shoes worn by Olympic weightlifters is perhaps their most distinctive piece of equipment.
 Weightlifting shoes are typically designed with a raised heel of 0.5" to 1.5" and one or two metatarsal straps that tighten across the instep of the shoe.
 The raised heel helps the lifter maintain an upright torso while catching the bar and also allows for a deeper squat under the bar.
 The soles of the shoes are also quite rigid, helping to resist compression while under heavy loads.
 The shoes are designed for maximum stability while remaining flexible in the toe box.
 This allows the lifter to come up on the toes and to catch the weight on the ball of the back foot during the "jerk" movement of the lift.

+There are also different heel constructions.
+Most modern Weightlifting shoes use a hard TPU plastic heel that does not deform and is more durable than other materials.
+However, there has been a resurgence in premium shoes using retro wood heels which are hard but do not last as long.